What Is the Average Kitchen Size? (Updated for 2025)

 Elsewhere in Beverly Hills, Ben Affleck and Jennifer Lopez recently purchased a mammoth-sized 38,000-square-foot mansion — one can only imagine the size of their new kitchen.

 Large kitchens are standard — and intricately embellished with the finest finishes and most upgraded technology — when you live in a big house.
-Even a 2,600-square-foot home now has a huge cooking area for social gatherings and family downtime.
-In fact, it isn’t uncommon to see 400-square-foot kitchens as part of open-floor plans in homes over 3,000 square feet.
+Many include a huge cooking area for social gatherings and family downtime.
+In fact, it isn’t uncommon to see significantly large kitchens as part of open-floor plans in homes.

 Will the Average Kitchen Size Evolve Again?

-After spending over a year locked in their houses, homeowners have grown well-acquainted with their kitchens.
-Although restaurants have reopened across the country following COVID-19 restrictions, many continue to embrace cooking at home and eating together as a family.
+After spending over a year locked in their houses during the pandemic, homeowners grew well-acquainted with their kitchens.
+Although restaurants reopened nationwide following lockdown restrictions, the time renewed a spark for cooking at home and eating together as a family.

-As such, home design experts believe kitchen spaces will evolve to include dining and living areas simultaneously.
-For example, custom breakfast nooks may become the norm, providing a cozier, more intimate dining room.
+Just a few short years ago, home design experts believed kitchen spaces would evolve to include dining and living areas simultaneously.
+For example, custom breakfast nooks would become the norm, providing a cozier, more intimate dining room.

-The need for ample storage — cabinets, drawers and pantry space — also has many wondering whether you can build functionality without additional square footage.
-Likewise, smart appliances are only getting bigger as they become more advanced.
-For this reason, more space is necessary.
+The need for ample storage — cabinets, drawers, and pantry space — also caused many to wonder whether you could build functionality without additional square footage.
+Likewise, smart appliances were only getting bigger as they became more advanced.
+For this reason, more space seemed necessary.

 Do you remember people stocking up on dry goods during the pandemic?
 It sparked an unprecedented return of the butler’s pantry — a popular upper-class staging and storage area during the 19th and 20th centuries.
 Additionally, smaller back kitchens — hidden in a small alcove off the central kitchen — are more commonplace in new construction.

 Of course, kitchens of this scale demand a lot of room to work with.
-On the opposite end, as open-floor concepts drop in popularity — requests for open-floor plans were down by 41% from 2018 to 2021 — a smaller kitchen may suffice for some people.
+On the opposite end, as open-floor concepts drop in popularity, designers are showing love for closed-concept spaces again, and a smaller kitchen may suffice for some people.

-It’s hard to determine what shifting preferences will do to change the average kitchen size.
-However, you can rest assured the standard 100 square feet will stick around for the long haul.
+It’s hard to determine what shifting preferences affect the average kitchen size.
+However, you can rest assured that the standard square footage will stay the same for now.

 Only you can decide whether your cooking area is the right size and layout for your household.
 Fortunately, you can hire a contractor or designer to rework your kitchen setup so it’s comfortable for you and your household.